MicrosoftDocs/dynamics-365-project-operations/articles/expense/set-up-mileage.md

 If an employee submits an expense report with 1,500 miles, the two mileage lines on the posted expense report would be: 1000 (rate 0.45) +  500 (rate 0.25) = 575

-## Enable the Mileage amount calculation for multiple mileage tiers with same rate feature
+## Enable the Mileage calculation improvements when using mileage rate tiers feature

-The **Mileage amount calculation for multiple mileage tiers with same rate** feature improves mileage rate calculation.
+The **Mileage calculation improvements when using mileage rate tiers.** feature improves mileage rate calculation.
 Complete the following steps to enable this feature.

 1. Go to **Workspaces** > **Feature Management**.
-2. In the list, locate and select **Mileage amount calculation for multiple mileage tiers with same rate**, and then select **Enable now**.
+2. In the list, locate and select **Mileage calculation improvements when using mileage rate tiers**, and then select **Enable now**.

 After you enable the feature, reset the mileage tiers to correctly reflect the value of the **Quantity** field.